Spelkington/triangle/Laws/Constitution.md

 Any Brother of our Chapter who does not qualify to become an Alumni Brother of our Chapter may make an appeal for Alumni Brotherhood.

-In order to appeal for Alumni Brotherhood, the Brother must present his appeal to the Judicial Board of our Chapter.
+In order to appeal for Alumni Brotherhood, the Brother must present their appeal to the Judicial Board of our Chapter.
 If the Judicial Board approves the appeal, they may pass the decision to the Alumni Brothers of our Chapter, after which the Alumni Brothers of our Chapter may approve the appeal.

 ### New Member